Kefir Grains, what are they?

 Kefir grains can be defined as small bacteria, kefiran and yeast communities which exist in gummy, solid grain looking masses that tend to multiply when they are cared for.
 The grains are produced by lactic acid bacteria and multiply when fermented.
 The microorganisms grow bigger and bigger leading to the production of bacteria which builds kefiran and eventually kefir grains.

-Freeze-dried Kefir Grains are a perfect way to purchase since they packaged air tight, easy to ship and store in cool temperatures for long periods of time.
-After “rejuvenating” them in your preferred liquid (cows, almond, coconut or even sugar water) they will return to Life Kefir Grains with the full spectrum of bacteria and yeast, to ferment a first class probiotic for years to come.
+Freeze-dried Kefir Culture is a perfect way to purchase since it is packaged air tight, easy to ship and store in cool temperatures for long periods of time.
+After “rejuvenating” them in your preferred liquid (cows, almond, coconut milk or even sugar water) they will return to Life Kefir Grains with the full spectrum of bacteria and yeast, to ferment a first class probiotic for years to come.

 Next should be to ensure that you manage the grains properly and below are helpful points on preserving your grains.